DiyorTuraboyev/Excel_Intermediate_Projects/README.md

 # Excel_Intermediate_Formulas
-In this repository, I stored my Projects that done with Intermediate Excel Formulas.
+In this repository, I stored my Projects that done with Intermediate Excel Formulas.<br/>
-List of Excel Intermediate Formulas Used:
+List of Excel Intermediate Formulas Used:<br/>
 **Conditional**
 IF function – check if a condition is met
 NESTED IF – Multiple if conditions